twbbb/jingtum-java-sdk/README.md

 #Documentation

-Javadoc is available at https://jingtum/jingtum-java-sdk
+The documentation is available at http://developer.jingtum.com/html

 #Contributing